priyavrat-misra/personal-website/content/blog/hello-world.md

 	return 0;
 }
 ```
 All three `cout` statements will print the same thing i.e., `Hello, World!`.
-Try for yourself.

 Now coming to the "how" part; in a nutshell, it has to do with **escape sequences**.
 Basically, they are used to represent characters which have special meaning in the language.
 For example, if we want to have a double quotation mark (`"`) within some string literal we can't have it directly, instead first we need to have a backslash (`\`) precede it.
 Also, there many **escape sequences** like `\n`, `\t`, etc. which are predefined by the language.